 At a time when recruitment and retention of vets and nurses is a growing concern for many practices, being recognised by a wellbeing award can boost staff morale and raise your practice profile as a good place to work.
-The questionnaire is a valuable tool for practices to go through as a team, to celebrate areas where wellbeing is supported and highlight further improvements for the future.

 To find out more visit https://vetwellbeingawards.org.uk/